App Manifest

 : The version of the app.repository

-: The URL of the app's repository.branch
+: The URL of the app's repository.icon

 : The path to the app's icon file.